Kilo-5723/ABFlow/README.md

 - graph_file is the file path of graph data
 - query_file is the file path of query data
-- w_ratio is the ratio of sliding window size $w$ over the total size of the timespan of graph data
+- w_ratio is the ratio of sliding window size w over the total size of the timespan of graph data
-- mode_id is the mode id for algorithms in this paper
+- mode_id is the id for algorithms in this paper

 To run the sample with sliding window size w = 3 updates (6 updates in total):